lets-cli/lets/docs/docs/advanced_usage.md

 You can learn more about options in [Options section](config.md#options)

 ### Command templates
-U can make command templates using .yaml features, for generic options, like --watch, --config etc.
+You can make command templates using .yaml features, for generic options, like --watch, --config etc.

 `${LETS_COMMAND_NAME}` - is template string, which will be replaced by your command name in runtime.